matross/matross/docs/task_plugins/template.rst

 template
 ======================================================

-The template module lets you template files or contents and put them on the remote machine.
+Run the contents of the given file or inline template through a mustache template engine and write the result to the desired file on the target machine

 Example
 ~~~~~~~